 The Somerset Levels is excellent for cycling.
-Sandwiched between the Mendip and Quantock Hills are flat pleasant cycle routes in the Levels, a coastal plain and wetland area so called for its flatness and home to many fascinating towns like Glastonbury and Wells.
-The iconic Glastonbury Tor can be seen for miles around and the town has a real spiritual feel; Wells is home to a 12th century cathedral and much other historic architecture.
-Cheddar Gorge, famous in its own right for its stunning views, caves and cheese making traditions, is the end point for the family friendly Strawberry Line between Yatton and Cheddar.
+Sandwiched between the Mendip Hills and the Quantock Hills (both Areas of Outstanding Natural Beauty), there are flat pleasant cycle routes linking fascinating towns like Bridgwater, Glastonbury and Wells.
+The iconic Glastonbury Tor can be seen for miles around and the town has a real spiritual feel.

-This pocket-sized colour map shows clearly mapped on-road and traffic-free paths, easy to read contours, and detailed inset maps for the major towns and cities as well as recommended linking routes connecting the NCN with quiet roads.
-The map also features 5 day rides with directions and a description of the area, highlighting key cycle routes, local history and places of interest.
+This pocket-sized colour map shows clearly mapped on-road and traffic-free paths, easy-to-read contours, and detailed inset maps for the major towns and cities as well as recommended linking routes connecting the NCN with quiet roads.
+The map also features 6 day rides with directions and a description of the area, highlighting key cycle routes, local history and places of interest.